LebJe/ArArchiveKit/README.md

 ## Other Platforms

-ArArchiveKit doesn't depend on any library or `Foundation` - only the Swift standard library.
+ArArchiveKit doesn't depend on any library, `Foundation`, or `Darwin`/`Glibc` - only the Swift standard library.
 It should compile on any platform that supports the standard library.

 ## Contributing